-Fact: growing babies are little escape artists, many with skills even Houdini would find impressive.
-Over 5,000 children are injured each year falling from windows (source).
-That number doesn’t even include children who are injured by glass from broken windows or window cords.
+We have plenty of experience with little escape artists, many with skills even Houdini would find impressive.
+We’ve also learned that over 5,000 children are injured each year falling from windows (1).
+That number doesn’t even include children injured by glass from broken windows or strangulation by window cords.

 - Why Window Screens Aren’t Babyproof

 - Setting Boundaries With Children